jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/04-cambodia.md

 The king's clothing is similar to that of South Vietnam.
 But the ceremonial at his court is more elaborate.
 His carriage is drawn by horses or oxen.

 The people live in houses with sides of bamboo matting and thatched with reeds.
-Only the king resides in a palace of hewn stone.
+- Only the king resides in a palace of hewn stone.

-It has a granite lotus some three hundred odd richly ornamented *. pond of extraordinary beauty with golden bridges, feet long*.
+It has a granite lotus some 300 odd.

-The palace buildings are
+The palace buildings are solidly built and richly ornamented.

-The throne on which the king
+The king's throne is

-and the seven precious substances; the dais is sits is
-When
-full
-all
+pond of extraordinary beauty with golden bridges, feet long*.

-made of gharu-wood
-jewelled, with supports
-veined wood (ebony?); the screen (behind the throne) is of
+The throne on which the king is made of gharu-wood and the seven precious substances.
+The dais is jewelled, with supports of veined wood (ebony?).
+The screen (behind the throne) is of ivory.

-of
-ivory.

-the ministers of state have audience, they prostrations at the foot of the throne
-30
-solidly buLlta,nd
-first
-make
-three 35
-they then kneel and remain thus, with hands crossed on their breasts, in a circle round the king, and discuss When the affairs of state. and make another they have finished, they
+When all the ministers of state have audience, they make 3 full prostrations at the foot of the throne.
+They then kneel with hands crossed on their breasts, in a circle round the king, and discuss state affaris.

-In the south-west corner (of the capital) there
-5
-prostration
-retire.
-a bronze tower (^),
-is
+When they have finished, they make another prostration and retire.
-on which are 24 bronze pagodas guarded by 8 bronze elephants,

-each weighing 4,000 catties,
+In the south-west corner (of the capital) there is a bronze tower, on which are 24 bronze pagodas guarded by 8 bronze elephants, each weighing 4,000 catties.

-There are some 200,000 war elephants and many horses, though of small size.
+There are some 200,000 war elephants and many small horses.

 The people are devout Buddhists.
-There are, some 300 foreign women= they dance and They are
+There are, some 300 foreign women, called a-nan or slave dancing-girls, who dance and offer food to the Buddha.

-As
-called
-a-nan
-serving
-offer food to the
-or slave dancing-girls
-Buddha.
+Lewdness is not considered criminal.
+Theft is punished by:

-a hand and a foot and by branding on the chest.
+- cutting off a hand and a foot and
+- branding on the chest

 The incantations of their Buddhist and Taoist priests have magical powers.

-The Buddhists with yellow robes can marry.
-Those in red robes lead ascetic lives in temples.
+- The Buddhists with yellow robes can marry.
+- Those in red robes lead ascetic lives in temples.

 The Taoists clothe themselves with leaves and have a deity called Potoli which they worship with great devotion.

- unclean,
-so
-country) hold the right hand
-when they wish
-mix
-to

-The people of this
-may
-to be clean, the left
-their rice with any kind of
-meat broth,
-they use the right hand to do so and also to eat with.
-The
-as
-much
-soil is
-as
-Each one takes
-rich and loamy; the fields have no bounds. he can cultivate. for every tael of
-Rice and cereals are cheap;
-lead one can buy two bushels of rice.

-The native products comprise
-elephants' tusks, the cJian and su varieties of gharu-wood has great yellow wax, kingfisher's feathers (Note= Of which this country ties of store, gharu-wood), dammar fine and coarse resin and gourd sJiou dammar, foreign oils,
-«gold coloured incense» {Mn-yen-himg), sapan-wood, fabrics
-The foreign
-ginger peel
-raw
-silk
-and cotton
-traders offer
-in exchange for these gold,
-silver, porcelain-
-ware, satinets, kittysols, skin (covered) drums, samshu, sugar, preserves and vinegar.
-The following foreign
-35 of this
-^H-
-to their customs,

-Lewdness is not considered criminal.
-Theft is punished by cutting

-The following foreign countries are all dependencies of Cambodia=
+The people keep their;
+- right hand clean
+- left hand unclean

+They use the right hand to mix their rice with any kind of meat broth.

+The soil is rich and loamy.
+- The fields have no bounds.

+Each one takes as much as he can cultivate.

+Rice and cereals are cheap: for every tael of lead, one can buy 2 bushels of rice.

+The native products are:
+- elephants' tusks
+- the chan and su varieties of gharu-wood
+- yellow wax
+- kingfisher's feathers, which are most plentiful in this country
+- dammar resin and gourd dammar
+- foreign oils
+- ginger peel
+- gold coloured incense
+- sapan-wood
+- raw silk
+- cotton fabrics

+For these, foreign traders offer:
+- gold
+- silver
+- porcelain-ware
+- satinets
+- kittysols
+- skin (covered) drums
+- samshu
+- sugar
+- preserves
+- vinegar.

+The following foreign countries are all dependencies of Cambodia:
 - Tongliumei
 - Possilan
 - Lohu